uiyuvi/Little-JavaScript-Book/manuscript/intro.md

 ## What's the best way for following the examples?

 I suggest experimenting hands-on with the code and not just copy-pasting.
 You can use whatever editor you prefer for writing HTML and JavaScript.
 Then you can run the pages in a browser.
-You can also use an online tool like [Jsbin](https://jsbin.com) or [Codesandbox](https://codesandbox.io/).
+You can also use an online tool like [JS Bin](https://jsbin.com) or [CodeSandbox](https://codesandbox.io/).

 ## Errata and other requests